rocrisp/kubetruth/readme.md

    * templates/rolebinding.yaml
    * templates/serviceaccount.yaml

-3. Extract the following from the helm charts and move it into the config/manifests/base directory
+3. Extract the following from the helm charts and move it into the bundle/manifests directory
    * crds/projectmapping.yaml

-4. We need to add SCC anyuid to the serviceaccount.
+4. We need to add SCC anyuid to the clusterrole which is bind to the serviceaccount.

-5. We want to remove [this section](https://github.com/cloudtruth/kubetruth/blob/main/helm/kubetruth/templates/_helpers.tpl#L53-L62) of the helpers.
+5. The OLM is creating the serviceAccount so remove [this section](https://github.com/cloudtruth/kubetruth/blob/main/helm/kubetruth/templates/_helpers.tpl#L53-L62) of the helpers.

 ### Let's begin by creatinig a Helm-based operator.